-There are no federal regulations for Behavior Analysts and Assistant Behavior Analysts.
+There are no federal regulations for marriage and family therapists.
 There are no laws, rules, or other legal requirements that duplicate, overlap, or conflict with the proposed rules.

 A. Explain how the rules have been coordinated, to the extent practicable, with other federal, state, and local laws applicable to the same activity or subject matter.
 This section should include a discussion of the efforts undertaken by the agency to avoid or minimize duplication.